vHCF-Facility-Team/vHCF-SOPs/docs/tracon/Kahului/general.md

 1. For aircraft on an **instrument** approach, OGG ACTC will instruct aircraft to fly the pub-lished missed approach and to contact TRACON.
 2. For aircraft on a **visual** missed approach in North Flow, ATCT will instruct aircraft to fly heading 360, climb and maintain 4,000ft and contact TRACON.
 3. For aircraft on a **visual** missed approach in South Flow, ATCT will instruct aircraft to fly heading 185, climb and maintain 5,000ft to contact TRACON.
+4. Alternatively, the following vectors can be given:
+   1. RWY 2: Authorized headings 316 CW 050 No prominent obstacles.
+   2. RWY 5: Authorized headings 312 CW 040 No prominent obstacles.
+   3. RWY 20: Authorized heading 185 No prominent obstacles